Here's another motorcycle trip that I took down the west coast from Vancouver Canada to California and back.

 Later that night, they had a chapter "air guitar" or karaoke contest which was a hoot.
 Some of the chapters put a lot of work into the costumes and choreography.

-About 8:30 am, I headed 30 miles north to Stockton for a day of Supermotocross races.
+About 8:30 am, I took a quick motorcycle trip 30 miles north to Stockton for a day of Supermotocross races.
 (The rally organizer gave me a free ticket and pit pass, so the price was right.)

 You might have heard of motocross racing where the racers travel around a dirt circuit and end up airborne half the time in those big jumps.
 Well, Supermotorcross is a combination of pavement and dirt racing.
 At the end of the straightaway they do a U-turn on dirt into a couple of big jumps and another dirt corner and then back onto pavement for a road course back around to the straightaway.